Grant Delegate Permissions to Other Microsoft 365 Mailboxes Using PowerShell

 I have mentioned a few highlights of the script below.

 Thus, you can efficiently export the mailbox access details with the above PS script.
+Also, mailbox folders can be delegated to users which requires constant monitoring.
+To view the folder permission details, you can export the mailbox folder permission report.
 However, delegating mailbox permissions to other users is extremely dangerous 😈 if you unintentionally provide delegation to inappropriate users.

 So, it is highly necessary to keep track of mailbox access and delegations regularly to avoid any suspicious mailbox permission misuse.
 Sadly, the statistics on mailbox management provided by Microsoft 365 admin centers are insufficient 😕.
 Also, it may not be possible for users to write PS scripts who are not familiar with PowerShell cmdlets for tracking mailbox access permissions.